kadavilrahul/install_wordpress_on_lamp/README.md

    ```
    d) Reactivate the plugins

-2. Check if Apache, MySQl , PHP and fpm are running
+2. Check if Apache, MySQL , PHP and FPM are running
    ```bash
    Status
    sudo systemctl status apache2